Props: A

 How to Play

 The batting team lines up to the side of the “box.”
-The first batter enters the box with the bat.
+The

 Rules